Medicaid for Mental Health Coverage

-Medicaid is a federal health insurance program that provides coverage to lower income families and individuals through the Affordable Care Act.
-Medicaid is the biggest payer for client mental health services in the country.
-While Medicaid is a federal program, each state runs its own Medicaid health insurance plans, and all states offer therapy coverage.
+Medicaid is a federal health insurance program that provides coverage to lower-income families and individuals through the Affordable Care Act and is the single largest payer for client mental health services in the country.
+While it is a federal program, each state runs its own Medicaid health insurance plans through managed care organizations.
+All states offer behavioral health, mental illness and substance use disorder services, nursing facility services, and therapy coverage.
+Recent laws enacted to improve Medicaid expansion coverage across the nation include the Mental Health Parity and Addiction Equity Act (MHPAEA) to support substance use disorder services to people with Medicaid; as well as the Children’s Health Insurance Program (CHIP), which helps to increase behavioral health benefits for children and youths.
 Read on to learn more about how to use Medicaid to pay for therapy.

 Does Medicaid cover therapy?

-Yes, Medicaid health insurance plans provide coverage for therapy and mental health services.
-However, how much coverage Medicaid offers its members depends on the exact plan, location, and service provider.
+Yes, Medicaid health insurance plans cover behavioral health services and mental health treatment for therapy and other mental health services.
+However, how much Medicaid coverage offers its members depends on the exact plan, location, and behavioral health providers.

 How do I check if my Medicaid plan covers therapy?

-To check if your Medicaid plan covers therapy, find your Summary and Benefits document, which is usually mailed to you with your Medicaid card or is posted online.
+To check if your plan covers behavioral health services and mental health, find your Summary and Benefits document, which is usually mailed to you with your Medicaid card or is posted online.
 On this document, you’ll find your copayment or coinsurance rates per service type.
-Look for “outpatient mental health services” in the list to determine how much your plan covers — and how much you’ll have to pay out-of-pocket, if anything.
+Look for “outpatient mental health services” in the list to figure out the scope of your health coverage plan — and how much you might have to pay out-of-pocket.

-If you can’t find this information using your Summary and Benefits document, locate the customer service phone number on the back of your Medicaid card.
-The representatives on the hotline will be able to look up your health insurance plan and share with you information about your mental health benefits.
+If you can’t find this information using your Summary and Benefits document, find the customer service phone number on the back of your Medicaid card.
+The representatives on the hotline will be able to look up your health coverage plan and share information about your mental health benefits with you.

 How much does therapy cost with the Medicaid plan?

-With many Medicaid plans, expect to pay a copayment of $0-25 per therapy session with an in-network therapist.
+With many health care plans, expect to pay a copayment of $0-25 per therapy session with an in-network therapist.
 This means that every time you see your therapist, you are responsible for that amount.

 Because each state offers their own version of Medicaid, the cost for therapy under Medicaid plans can vary.
 However, many Medicaid plans make seeing a therapist affordable because they value mental and behavioral health access.